esnchez/mytheresa/README.md

 - Discounts are loaded in memory into a map for faster lookups
 - Populating database with Postgres init scripts
 - Minimize external dependencies, leverage standard library
+- Migrations and PGAdmin were included for demonstration purposes.
+Used during development.

 From the root folder,